stdware/qwindowkit/tests/unit/README.md

 | `quicksystembuttonarea.component` (Windows + Quick) | 27 | Scene bounds/center, item and ancestor transforms, visual reparenting, window changes, destruction/reentrancy, pre-native registration and real QML transform-list frame updates |
 | `quickgeometry.unit` (existing, Windows + Quick) | 12 | Quick transforms, precise containment, fractional bounds, singular transforms and dynamic geometry |

-With Widgets, Quick and StyleAgent enabled on Windows there are 354 business cases across twelve CTest entries (nine unit suites and three component suites).
+With Widgets, Quick and StyleAgent enabled on Windows there are 375 business cases across twelve CTest entries (nine unit suites and three component suites).
 The lifetime suite contributes eight cases, each in a child process.
 Core suites are available even when Widgets and Quick are disabled.
 Both StyleAgent suites are omitted when that component is disabled.
 The Quick geometry and system-button-area suites retain Windows-only test registration; the Core/agent suites are registered on all platforms.

+The context suite's 21 reentrancy cases run in bounded child processes.
+They check that successful inner writes win, rejected writes retain the prior cache, unrelated keys survive hash growth, callback arguments remain stable, and replay never visits an outdated attribute revision or resumes an obsolete window generation (including numeric handle reuse).
+Public queries, replay sequences and list/hash sizes are checked together.
+Platform callbacks and handle changes are controlled inputs here;
+`windows.windowlifetime` separately exercises synchronous production Windows calls.

 The dispatch, context and agent tests link the production libraries.
 Context tests substitute platform inputs and record callbacks; they do not reimplement attribute